Merck Manual

 Recommendations for prenatal monitoring depend on the severity of polyhydramnios, based on AFI:

-Delivery at about 39 weeks should be planned.
+Delivery at about 39 weeks should be planned when AFI is ≥ 30 cm.
 Mode of delivery should be based on the usual obstetrical indications (eg, presenting part).

-Reducing amniotic fluid volume (eg, by amnioreduction) or reducing its production should be considered only if preterm labor occurs or if polyhydramnios causes severe maternal symptoms; however, there is no evidence that this approach improves outcomes.
-Also, there is no consensus on how much fluid to remove and how rapidly it should be removed, although removal of about 1 L over 20 minutes has been suggested.
+Reducing amniotic fluid volume (eg, by amnioreduction) or reducing its production should be considered only if polyhydramnios causes severe maternal discomfort.
+Also, there is no consensus on how much fluid to remove and how rapidly it should be removed, although removal of approximately 1 L over 20 minutes has been suggested.

 Disorders that could be contributing to polyhydramnios (eg, maternal diabetes) should be controlled.